Rituals

 Making predictions, claiming God’s gifts

 Believers are sometimes encouraged to make predictions about the future and speak in an assertive manner about their expectations and aspirations, in private prayer to God, as well as in public amongst fellow believers.
+The act of setting goals and making predictions motivates us to work harder to achieve them.

 This is to demonstrate one’s faith in God’s great plans.
 Most of the time, people are instinctively averse to making such claims because if their predictions turn out to be inaccurate, this failure would reflect badly on them and on God.